WELL Building Standard overview

 IWBIInternational WELL Building Institute.
 The public benefit corporation that develops and publishes WELL.

-GBCIGreen Business Certification Inc. The third-party verifier for WELL features (and the same body that administers LEED certification).
+GBCIGreen Business Certification Inc. Third-party verifier for WELL features, and the same body that administers LEED certification.

 WELL conceptOne of the ten thematic areas of WELL v2: Air, Water, Nourishment, Light, Movement, Thermal Comfort, Sound, Materials, Mind, Community.

-WELL featureAn individual requirement inside a concept, supported by evidence and either mandatory or point-bearing.
+WELL featureAn individual requirement inside a concept, supported by evidence, and either mandatory (Precondition) or point-bearing (Optimization).

-PreconditionA WELL feature that a project must meet to earn any level of WELL Certification.
+PreconditionA WELL feature a project must satisfy to earn any level of WELL Certification.
 Establishes the minimum health baseline.

-WELL CertificationThe certification a project earns by meeting all applicable Preconditions and earning Optimization points.
-Commonly cited at four levels: Bronze, Silver, Gold, Platinum.
+WELL CertificationThe certification a project earns by meeting all applicable Preconditions and accumulating Optimization points.
+Commonly awarded at four levels: Bronze, Silver, Gold, and Platinum.

 WELL APWELL Accredited Professional.
 An individual credential for practitioners, separate from project certification.